 You have to do more than send an email to create alignment.
 It does not mean that you have to agree with everybody, but commitment is critical.
 You are more likely to get the stakeholders to be committed than to agree.

 Story maps are a great way to create alignment among internal & external stakeholders, especially if you’re working with non-technical stakeholders.
 Since story maps are a visual tool that stakeholders can understand intuitively without any prior technical knowledge, you can start speaking the same language by thinking in user stories.

 5. Validating your ideas

-Before implementation, your ideas and hypotheses should always go through some kind of validation.
+Before implementation, your ideas and hypotheses should always go through some kind of validation eg. on a product roadmap.
 You’ve probably spent significant money, time, and effort on product discovery, so now is time to check that you’ve been working in the right direction.
 Up to this point, everything you’ve been doing is the ramp-up.
 Although your discovery efforts are continuous and iterative, it carries more weight to enter the validation stage.

 The research phase and validation phase in product discovery have important similarities.
 The team has to clarify the important question they want to answer before deciding on a validation method.
 For instance, do you want to hear from people (attitudinal and qualitative) or observe them (behavioral and quantitative)?
 You must validate your ideas from several angles.

 How to validate your ideas

 We strongly recommend building a product roadmap that a selected set of stakeholders (invited by you) can interact with.
 If you choose to share your most debated ideas with them, you may receive highly valuable feedback that will guide you to the right direction.
 For that, you may choose StoriesOnBoard if your feature ideas are already elaborated on in the tool, you can simply decide to make a couple of them public among a certain set of stakeholders.

 6. Refining results